Gcenx/wine-on-mac/README.md

 ## What's this winetricks everyone keeps saying to use?
 *Winetricks is an easy way to work around problems in Wine.*

-While this can be installed directly from [GitHub](https://github.com/Winetricks/winetricks) you will be missing common packages required to make use to winetricks instead install again using `homebrew`
+While this can be installed directly from [GitHub](https://github.com/Winetricks/winetricks) you will be missing common packages required to make use of `inetricks` instead install again using `homebrew`
 ```
 brew install winetricks
 ```